Click on a topic to scroll down:

 15. Check altimeter as you climb towards 300 feet below pattern altitude

-16. Repeat steps 10, 12, and 13 until the altimeter reads 300 feet below pattern altitude
+16. Repeat steps 10, 12, and 13 until the altimeter reads 300 feet below pattern

 17. Clear left (or right)

-18. Turn left (or right), using rudder and increasing back pressure during the turn
+18. Turn left (or right), using rudder and increasing back pressure during the

 19. Looking at the DG, pick out the crosswind heading

-20. Level wings on crosswind heading, releasing back pressure and rudder pressure as needed
+20. Level wings on crosswind heading, releasing back pressure and rudder

 21. Adjust elevator trim to maintain climb speed without back pressure

-22. Check ball and airspeed indicator to verify correct back pressure and rudder pressure
+22. Check ball and airspeed indicator to verify correct back pressure and rudder

 23. Adopt crab angle as necessary to correct for wind drift